alejandro-alzate/language-lua/README.md

 	return backupLang
 end

-- `lang.getCurrentLanguage()` Get the current language that this library tries to look for when asked of a key on `getString`.
+- `lang.getLanguage()` Get the current language that this library tries to look for when asked of a key on `getString`.
 	- Parameters:
 		- nothing
 	- Returns: